WUSTL-Biol4220/home/how_to_guide.md

 VPN allows remote users with proper credentials to access private network resources, even when off-campus.
 To complete most lab assignments in this course, students will need to connect to resources on WUSTL's private network, such as the lab computers or the campus servers.

+Note that VPN will only work properly if you are off-campus.
+You may receive an error or notice unusual access to network resources if you attempt to connect to the VPN while on-campus.

 WUSTL undergraduates can install the necessary VPN software and connect to the VPN by following the directions listed here: https://techden.wustl.edu/items/vpn-danforth-students/

 Once the software is installed, to connect to the WUSTL VPN